 Q: Will my rates increase if I turn in a claim?

-It will depend on the insurance company, type of policy and the type of claim.
+A: It will depend on the insurance company, type of policy and the type of claim.

-If you discover your insurance policy covers a certain type of damage and the cost
+If you discover your insurance policy covers a certain loss and the cost

 to repair the damage is greater than your deductible and the impact on your insurance policy premium will be less than the

 cost of the claim, you should consider turning in the claim.
 Insurance companies are generally more concerned with

 claims frequency than the severity of the claim.